 I did not see any freeze-dried meals along the lines of the Mountain House brand that is so common in the United States.
 You don’t really need them since fresh, delicious food is so plentiful.
 If you’re camping and wanted to have some in case of emergency, bring your own.
 There may be places that stock them but even the larger sporting goods stores in Courmayeur didn’t have them.

 I also didn’t see many hard candies, such as jelly beans, Skittles or lemon drops, though gummi bears (just OK as a hiking snack) and quality chocolate (unbelievably delicious) were widely available.

 The best meal we had on the trek was at Ristorante La Terrazza in Courmayeur.
 It was a short stroll from the Hotel Crampon.
 It was a nice place and I was slightly underdressed in my hiking pants and flip flops.
 It’s not like I was going to carry dress clothing in my backpack.
 I tried to look unobtrusive.
 We feasted on a crisp green salad, a huge platter of prosciutto, pear slices and walnuts to start.
 Steve went overboard with a ham and fontina cheese crepe that was rich enough to have been the main course, then had to plow through a large serving of venison with mushrooms and polenta.
 I ordered pork and was faced with three large boneless chops in cream sauce.
 The proprietor was devastated that I left two behind but I just couldn’t eat any more.
 This restaurant is was a bit of a splurge at the approximate half-way point of the hike.
-Overall, the food we found at the refugios, inns and markets was tasty and varied but we had to make a few minor adjustments along the way.
-There’s no danger of starving, that’s certain.
+Overall, the food choices on the Tour of Mont Blanc were delicious and filling at the refugios, inns and markets.

 See slideshow below!